Expungement Lawyers in Rochester Hills

 Cases that are ineligible for expungement include:

-- Crimes where the maximum sentence is life in prison, even if you received a lesser sentence
+- Crimes punishable by life in prison, even if you received a lesser sentence

 - Sex crime convictions

 - Any traffic offense that causes injury or death